hasanmd1/MERN-repo/README.md

 - Creating a payment request which will be executed by payment gateway, after payment webhook request to confirm status of payment.
 - Hosted on a cloud platform

+## Usage

+### Local device hosting
+- First see installation and install in your local device.
+- Once the development servers (frontend and backend) is running, you can view the application by navigating to http://localhost:3000 in your web browser.
+Register an account, browse the menu, add items to your cart, and place an order.

-## Cloud Hosting
+### Cloud Hosting
-Visit this link to view the web application - https://lets-order-frontend.onrender.com
+- Visit this link to view the web application - https://lets-order-frontend.onrender.com
+- Here you can create an account

 ## Screenshots
 ![Home Page](screenshots/homepage.png)